-(a) five javelins or (b) a crossbow and 20 bolts
+(a) a crossbow and 20 bolts or (b) two spears

 (a) a priest’s pack or (b) an explorer’s pack

 A holy symbol

 As an acolyte, you embody your deity’s portfolio.
 The themes your domain uses are from your deity’s portfolio.
 Apollo, for example, could be chosen, allowing you to learn the Divination (Knowledge), Light, or Life theme.

 Acts fundamentally opposed to your deity’s belief system or ideals are anathema to your faith.
 Learning or casting spells, committing acts, and using items that are anathema to your deity remove you from your deity’s good graces.
 For example, casting a spell to create undead would be anathema to a deity who abhors undead.

 If you perform enough acts that are anathema to deity, you lose all your acolyte class features.
-You can demonstrate your repentance by atoning for your action.
+You can demonstrate your repentance by atoning for your actions.
 Work with your GM to devise an appropriate atonement.

 Choose a Deity